jhelvy/solar-learning-2021/data/README.md

 ### U.S. data

 U.S. data came from three sources: [NREL](https://www.nrel.gov/), [LBNL](https://www.lbl.gov/), and [SEIA](https://www.seia.org/).
-In our analyses, we use the SEIA data for capacity and LBNL for cost data as they span a longer time period than the NREL data.
+In our analyses, we use the SEIA data for capacity and a combination of the LBNL (2000 - 2018) and NREL (2019 - 2020) for cost data.
+This is because the NREL data only start at 2010, but the LBNL data stop at 2018.

 - LBNL data are in the `lbnl/tts_2019_summary_data_tables_0.xlsx` file.
 This is sourced from the [Lawrence Berkeley National Lab annual Tracking the Sun report](https://emp.lbl.gov/tracking-the-sun).
 Use [this link](https://emp.lbl.gov/sites/default/files/tts_2019_summary_data_tables_0.xlsx) to download the data file.
 The report is also included as a PDF in `lbnl/tracking_the_sun_2019_report.pdf`
 - NREL data are found in the two Excel files `nrel/Data File (U.S. Solar Photovoltaic System Cost Benchmark Q1 2018 Report).xlsx` and `nrel/Data File (U.S. Solar Photovoltaic  BESS System Cost Benchmark Q1 2020 Report).xlsx`.
 These are sourced from the